kevinperez1996/Liri-App/README.md

 # About Liri

 ### Liri is a Node application that accepts various commands and outputs a result.
-This application can return results for a concert search, based on an artists; A Movie info search, based on a movie title; or a song info search based on a song title.
+This application can return results for a concert search based on an artists; A Movie info search based on a movie title; or a song info search based on a song title.
 The Liri app can be suefull when trying to find     information about a movie, concert, or song.
 In order to get the information for each of the user's request, the Liri App makes various API calls using the following methods/technologies:

 * Concert - API call using the AXIOS NPM package to refrence the BandsInTown API.
 * Spotify - API call using the node-Spotify-api NPM package.